Sreenivas-2/subevent_sequence_labeling/Readme.md

-(1) tweet_tager is our model

-(2) DATA_EXTRACTION : this contains all the data and codes for extracting the data

----- MODEL :

 # Sub-event detection from twitter streams as a sequence labeling problem

 		Implementation of our paper